RetrO-M/Malicious-Tool/README.md

 # C#
 - The C# version you want the files in a folder, maybe it's its folders, then its files on Linux

+# Ruby
+- The Ruby version you want the files in a folder, maybe it's its folders, then its files on Linux

 # Important
 - I am not responsible...